Role:

 Overview

-Service Quoting is a dealer-facing tool built as part of the Xtime platform, designed to enable Service Department users to create detailed estimates with accurate pricing.
-Part of the success of this product hinges on its integration with other apps within the product ecosystem.
+Service Quoting is a dealer-facing tool built as part of the Xtime platform, designed to enable Service Department users to create detailed estimates.
 The ask was to integrate the tool with Engage, a tablet-based app for expediting the check-in process for service appointments.

 Challenges